SHDShim/PeakPo/README.md

 1. Complete the installation instruction above.

 2. Find `peakpo.command` file in the `peakpo-v7` folder, and copy and paste the file in your applications folder.

+3. Open the `peakpo.command` file in a text editor and check if the paths in the file matches with your folder structures.

 3. Double click the file and you will see `peakpo` running.